GavinMendelGleason/blog/entries/entity_resolution.md

 }
 ```

-This schema definition describes a creative work which is structured
-to deal specifically with music.

 We can save this as the file `creative-work-schema.json`.
 To load this
 schema we will need to create a database and then add this schema document.